+Option Description

+Logical Processor

-Option Description Logical Processor Enables or disables the logical processors and displays the number of logical processors.
-If this option is set to Enabled , the BIOS displays all the logical processors.
-If this option is set to Disabled , the BIOS displays only one logical processor per core.
+In Enables or disables the logical processors and displays the number of logical processors.
+If this option is set to Enabled, the BIOS displays all the logical processors.
+If this option is set to Disabled, the BIOS displays only one logical processor per core.
 This option is set to Enabled by default.
-CPU Interconnect Speed Enables you to govern the frequency of the communication links among the processors in the system.
-NOTE: The standard and basic bin processors support lower link frequencies.
-The options available are Maximum data rate , 10.4 GT/s , and 9.6 GT/s .
-This option is set to Maximum data rate by default.